wolfamit/stackoverflow-clone/README.md

 4. Design a section in home page for cards show
 5. API integration for the subscription related actions, such as subscribing to a plan or fetching subscription details
 6. form validation: Implement form validation to enforce the daily question limit based on the user's subscription plan.
+7. NOTIFICATION: Display notifations or messages to user when they reach their daily question limit.

 task pending:-
-1. API endpoint to handle subscription management, such as subscribing to the plan , Upgrading/downgrading plans and fetching the subscripion details
-2. NOTIFICATION: Display notifations or messages to user when they reach their daily question limit or when they need to upgrade their plan.
-3. test the webhook endpoint for subscription status management
+1. test the webhook endpoint for subscription status management